monzo/progression-framework/frameworks/operations/ops-individual-contributor.md

       - level: 1
         criteria:
           - "Follows policies and procedures applicable to role.
 Completes training."
           - "Accepts feedback graciously and acts on it.
-Gives feedback when requested"
+Gives feedback when requested."
-          - "Builds relationships within monzo and contributes to building a supportive, knowledgable and engaged peer group"
+          - "Builds relationships within monzo and contributes to building a supportive, knowledgable and engaged peer group."
       - level: 2
         criteria:
-          - "Communicates and escalates risks related to own projects and business area"
+          - "Communicates and escalates risks related to own projects and business area."
-          - "Works with speed as a habit"
+          - "Works with speed as a habit."
           - "Seeks out and gives constructive, actionable feedback where valuable."
       - level: 3
         criteria: